 2.8.
-Reviewing and updating the Policy
+Updating the Policy

-- (a) The suitability of the eligibility and compliance methodology as well as the metrics thresholds will be reviewed annually (starting in 2022). - (b) The purpose of the review is to ensure that AEMO's baseline eligibility and compliance processes result in only loads that have accurate and unbiased baselines participating in WDR and that the demand response provided under the WDRM is real and additional.
-Consideration will also be given to factors outlined in NER clause 3.10.2(f). - (c) Market Participants will be consulted on any changes which are to be made to the Policy (a full rules consultation process is not required).
+- (a) The suitability of the eligibility and compliance methodology as well as the metrics thresholds will be reviewed annually (starting in 2022). - (b) The purpose of the review is to ensure that AEMO's baseline eligibility and compliance processes result in only loads that have accurate and unbiased baselines participating in WDR and that the demand response provided under the WDRM is real and additional. - (c) Market Participants will be consulted on any changes which are to be made to the Policy (a full rules consultation process is not required).